almero-digital-marketing/mikser-docs/layouts.md

 # Example post
 This is the content of the post in [Markdown](http://daringfireball.net/projects/markdown/).
 ```
 Let's see how the inheritance works.
-Fist Mikser renders the Markdown document content.
+Fist Mikser renders the [Markdown](http://daringfireball.net/projects/markdown/) document content.
 Then it renders the layout defined in the document meta data.
-In this case this is `/post.jade`.
+In our example this is `/post.jade`.
 As you can see we are using the document meta data and the content inside this layout.
-Then the result of this render is passed to layout defined in the `/post.jade` in our case this is `/html5.ect`.
-Now when we refer to the content inside `/html5.ect` it will be the result of  the rendered `/post.jade`.
+Then the result of this render is passed to the layout defined in the `/post.jade` in our case this is `/html5.ect`.
+Now when we refer to the `content` inside the `/html5.ect` it will output the result of the rendered `/post.jade`.

-Lets create another document this time an YAML document representing an item in an on-line shop and create a layout for this kind of documents using a [Swig](http://paularmstrong.github.io/swig/) template engine.
+Lets create another document this time an [YAML](http://www.yaml.org/) document representing an item in an on-line shop and create a layout for this kind of documents using a [Swig](http://paularmstrong.github.io/swig/) template engine.

 ```yaml
 layout: /shop/item.swig